johnlarkin1/johnlarkin1.github.io/_posts/2023-01-02-year-in-review.md

 layout: post
 featured-img: 2022-year
 categories: [Year in Review]
+summary: What could be more fitting for 2022 than generating the above template with DALLE?
 ---

-What could be more fitting for 2022 than generating the above template with [DALLE][dalle]?

 Introduction
 ============